 8. Who pays for the medical examination?
-8. Who pays for the medical examination?
-You, the applicant, are responsible for paying all costs of the medical examination, including the cost of any follow-up tests or treatment that is required.
-Make payments directly to the civil surgeon or other health care provider.

 You, the applicant, must pay all costs of the medical examination, including the cost of any follow-up tests or treatment that is required.
 Make payments directly to the civil surgeon or other health care provider.

-9. What are the health-related grounds of inadmissibility? [no change] U.S. immigration law divides the health- related grounds of inadmissibility into the following four general categories: A. Communicable diseases of public health significance; B. Lack of proof of having received required vaccinations; C. Physical or mental disorders with associated harmful behavior or a history of associated harmful behavior; and D. Drug abuse or addiction.
+9. What are the health-related grounds of inadmissibility?

+U.S. immigration law divides the health-related grounds of inadmissibility into the following four general categories:

+- A. Communicable diseases of public health significance; - B. Lack of proof of having received required vaccinations; - C. Physical or mental disorders with associated harmful behavior or a history of associated harmful behavior; and - D. Drug abuse or addiction.

 See INA section 212(a)(1)(A).
 HHS regulations classify these and other medical conditions into class A or B conditions.
 Class A conditions result in inadmissibility while class B conditions do not.
 See 42 CFR 34.2(d) - (e).

+Medical Evaluations

-Page 8, Medical [Page 8] [Page 9] Evaluations Medical Evaluations [no change] 1.
-Communicable Diseases of Public Health Significance The civil surgeon is required to perform specific tests for tuberculosis, syphilis, and gonorrhea.
+1. Communicable Diseases of Public Health Significance

+The civil surgeon is required to perform specific tests for tuberculosis, syphilis, and gonorrhea.
 The medical examination also requires the civil surgeon to evaluate for other sexually transmitted diseases and Hansen's disease (leprosy).

 If you have a communicable disease of public health significance, the civil surgeon will advise you on how to obtain treatment.
 USCIS will inform you of whether you also need to apply for a waiver of inadmissibility.
 To learn more about this waiver, visit the USCIS website at www.uscis.gov.